 The GNPI team in Uganda is working on a peace project designed to help refugees find peace with God and implement peacemaking strategies in their communities.
-Our parters at OneTribe People written a radio drama that’s being broadcast into refugee camps in a variety of languages.
+Our parters at OneTribe People have written a radio drama that’s being broadcast into refugee camps in a variety of languages.
 The programs are simple and engaging, and each one offers practical skills for resolving conflict.

 We also train facilitators who work in the field to help refugees apply the principles they’re learning.
 These facilitators have conversations with community leaders and others who've listened to the broadcast and talk through a series of discussion questions after each message.
 It's a community-based model where everyone is invested in the process, which creates a broad sense of ownership.

 GNPI was recently contacted by a woman named Christine, who wanted to tell us how the OneTribe Peace Project impacted her.
 When she was 4 years old, Christine went to the market and came home to find that her entire family, including six siblings, had been slaughtered in a violent machete attack.
 Fearing for her life, she fled immediately, eventually reaching Malawi.

 When she was 20 years old, she began dating a young man and got engaged.
 Christine hadn’t told her fiance about her tragic childhood and wanted him to know the full story before they got married.
 She told him about the murder of her family, and he broke down in tears.
 Two weeks later, he came to Christine to confess: he was the man who had murdered her family.